Deopham: History

 Deopham's name is of Anglo-Saxon origin and derives from the Old English for a homestead close to a deep body of water, likely the nearby Sea Mere.

 In the Domesday Book, Deopham is listed as a settlement of 75 households in the hundred of Forehoe.
 In 1086, the village was divided between the estates of William de Warenne and Ralph de Beaufour.

+In 1830, a windmill was built in Deopham which burnt down in the 1920s.

 RAF Deopham Green opened in 1943 for use by the United States Army Air Forces during the Second World War.
-The base was originally home rear echelon units until it was handed over to the 452nd Operations Group of the Eighth Air Force flying B-17 Flying Fortresses against strategic targets in Continental Europe.
+The base was originally home to rear echelon units until it was handed over to the 452nd Operations Group of the Eighth Air Force flying B-17 Flying Fortresses against strategic targets in Continental Europe.
 In October 1945, the base reverted to the Royal Air Force which closed the base in 1948 and allowed it to revert to agricultural use.

 Geography

-According to the 2011 Census, Deopham is a village of 541 residents living in 231 households.
+According to the 2021 census, Deopham has a total population of 542 people which demonstrates an increase from the 541 people listed in the 2011 census.

-Deopham falls within the constituency of Mid Norfolk and is represented at Parliament by George Freeman MP of the Conservative Party.

 St. Andrew's Church

-Deopham's parish church is dedicated to Saint Andrew and has a church tower dating back to the Fifteenth Century.
-The interior of the church was largely remodelled in the Seventeenth and Nineteenth Centuries.
+Deopham's parish church is dedicated to Saint Andrew and dates at its earliest from the late-Fourteenth Century.
+St. Andrew's is located on Church Road and has been Grade I listed since 1959.

+St. Andrew's has suffered from vandalism and theft over the last few decades but still boasts pews from the Seventeenth Century.